gabipayan/Module-1-Challenge/01-HTML-Git-CSS/01-Activities/03-Ins_Git/README.md

   * Click on the `new` button to demonstrate how to create a new repository.

-  * Give the new repository the name `first-day-demo`.
+  * Select your profile from the “Owner” dropdown menu and give the new repository the name `first-day-demo`.

-  * Click on `add README` to add a README.md file.
+  * Select the "Add a README file" option to have GitHub create a new `README.md` file when creating the repository.

   * Click on `create repository`.

   * While the remote repo is now created, we need to pull down the repository to our machine to make changes to it.

-  * Click on the `code` button and select the HTTPS option under clone to copy the URL.
+  * Click on the `code` button and select the SSH option under clone to copy the URL.

 * Open up a terminal on your machine.